donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 And if the whole process goes well, then the request will be declared as successful `Transaction Success`.
 From here, we can continue the process of sending notifications and even forming invoices to be sent to customers.

 **Notes**
 One thing to note here is, in every processing failure, our system needs to have a service that can handle the business logic for compensating transactions.
 This is important to minimize effect propagation.
-Each service in this tutorial uses simple business logic, using the probability between `success` or `failed`.
+Each service in this tutorial uses simple business logic, using the probability between `True` or `False`.

 ## Preparation tutorials